Welcome

 - I keep a youtube channel as a journal of game environments.

-- I love animals, and I own a cat.
+- I love animals, and I own a cat named Denton.
+There he is.

 Projects